 These marketing strategies can help your small business get in front of new audiences and build your brand.
 They require an investment on your part, but with the right marketing partner, you can bundle this into a marketing strategy that works for your small business — and your budget.

 6. Facebook Advertising

 Aside from giving you access to Facebook’s incredibly large user base, Facebook advertising is effective because it allows you to reach and interact with consumers in a place they’re spending a lot of time.
 And, because Facebook is all about connecting with individuals and brands, users are in a state of engagement with a desire to consume information.
 More importantly, Facebook has a wealth of psychographic information on its users.
 This makes for unprecedented targeting capabilities to ensure your ads appear in front of very specific (and therefore very receptive) audiences — helping you get the highest return on your investment.

 Turn your current customers into your brand evangelists with referral marketing.
 A referral program can be highly effective in attracting more customers to your business.
 Offer existing customers a discount, reward, or other special promotions in exchange for bringing new customers to your business.
 You could offer a smaller incentive for those who get the word out via email or social media and then a larger incentive for those who actually bring in new customers.

 Another approach to take is that both the referrer and the referee get a discount.
 My aesthetician provides one free treatment to a referrer and a discounted first treatment to the referee.
 It makes me more apt to refer her services and decreases the barrier to entry for one of my friends to try her out.
 It’s a win-win!

 Referral marketing is an effective strategy because people trust positive feedback about a business more so when it comes from existing customers than from the business itself, and better yet from existing customers that they know and trust.
-Another advantage of this marketing strategy is that it builds a tight-knit community around your brand.
+Another advantage of this local marketing strategy is that it builds a tight-knit community around your brand.

 8. Retargeting Ads